Jishaxe/fquery/README.md

 `fQuery.alias` is a plain object that contains aliases for common DOM APIs, which you can easily add to for your own purposes.
 The keys are the alias names and the values are the real names.

+// could give an example of how to add your own alias here
+// i think it's just gonna be fQuery.alias['+class'] = 'classList.add', but it took me a minute to figure out what you meant

 So instead of using `classList.add`, we can now do:
 ```javascript
 $('div')('+class', 'foo');
 ```

-Since I haven't documented them yet, for all the default aliases, I would reccomend checking the source code.
+Since I haven't documented them yet, for all the default aliases, I would recommend checking the source code.
 There are also some advanced ways they can be used, which will be explained further on.
 Also note that because we're using strings instead of property names, there are few limitations on what characters can be used, so `$('div')('+class', 'foo')` works, where `$('div').+class` would not.

+// even if i had set the alias to 'addClass', would $('div').addClass work or would it need to be $('div')('addClass', 'foo')?

 fQuery can also be used to get/set properties.
 For example:
 ```javascript